Close

 The Monetary Authority of Singapore (MAS) was formed in 1971, and acts as the central bank of Singapore.
 It manages the foreign reserves of Singapore.
 It is a statutory board.

-GIC or the Government of Singapore Investment Corporation is wholly owned by the Singapore Minister for Finance1 and manages Government reserves, including surpluses accumulated and built up since independence.
+GIC is also wholly owned by the Singapore Minister for Finance1.
+GIC manages the Government reserves, including surpluses accumulated and built up since independence.

 They are separate entities with distinct roles and mandates, and distinct management teams.

-Temasek is an investment company with a global portfolio, and manages its investments in accordance with its Charter.
+Temasek is an investment company with a global portfolio, and manages its investments based on commercial principles.
 Temasek owns the assets it manages, is credit rated and issues international bonds.

 You can obtain more information about GIC at www.gic.com.sg, and more information about the MAS at www.mas.gov.sg.